 - Type and Extent of Priority Registration

 The raw data for each category is entered; then a statistician standardizes the values from each honors program across all categories in order to yield descriptive overall totals.

-An additional feature of the individual assessment is that we also compare honors course offerings in eight disciplines not included among the fifteen “key” disciplines that are assessed in INSIDE HONORS.
+An additional feature of the individual assessment is that we also compare honors course offerings in seven disciplines not included among the fifteen “key” disciplines that are assessed in INSIDE HONORS.
 These include classics, foreign languages, linguistics, fine arts, film, religious studies, geography, and geology.
 The calculations are adjusted according to the number of students in good standing in each program.
 This result is not included in the overall rating but should be useful for comparative purposes.